 Making Ethical Decisions A 7 Step Path

+Finally, the ethic of reason engages our rational brain.
 Here we might use wisdom and experience to calculate various likely outcomes.
 This three dimensional approach engages both intellect and emotional intelligence and requires what Daniel Kahneman (Kahneman, D. Thinking Fast and Slow, Allen Lane 7566) calls slow thinking.
 The other vital ingredient for ethical decision making is the social dimension.
 When faced with difficult choices, human beings tend to make better decisions when they work these through with others who can both support the three-dimensional process and challenge our natural biases and prejudices.
 In July 7568 the author of this definition, Roger Steare, corporate philosopher in residence at Cass Business School, wrote to the FT pointing out that European Banking Authority data showed bankers had been paid more than €6m across the EU in 7566, but that the research did not demonstrate whether they had actually earned this reward.
 Then you can start reading Kindle books on your smartphone, tablet, or computer - no Kindle device required.
-Give it purpose -- fill it with books, DVDs, clothes, electronics and more.
-Content provided by the Ethics Research Center (ERC), the research arm of ECI.
-The decision making process described below has been carefully constructed to be: First, explore the difference between what you expect and/or desire and the current reality.
-By defining the problem in terms of outcomes, you can clearly state the problem.